ObieSilva/hispana/README.md

 To build a Docker image for development, run the following command in the project directory:

-`docker build -t IMAGE_NAME .`
+`docker build -t image_name .`

 NOTE: After building a new development image docker-compose.yml must be updated.

 To build a Docker image for production, run the following command in the project directory:

-`./docker_build.sh IMAGE_NAME`
+`./docker_build.sh image_name`

 or

-`docker build -t IMAGE_NAME:production --target production .`
+`docker build -t image_name:production --target production .`

+To push a production image to dockerhub, run the following command in the project directory:

+`docker push dockerhub_username/hispana:image_name`

+To remove a image, run the following command in the project directory:

+`docker rmi image_id`

+To remove Docker cache, run the following command in the project directory:

+`docker system prune -a --volumes`

-Replace `IMAGE_NAME` with the desired name for your Docker image.
+Replace `image_name` with the desired name for your Docker image.
 These commands will build the Docker image for your React app, based on the provided Dockerfile.